lab

 functions.
 Classes have many benefits over C-style structs.
 They enforce

-an interface that prevents access to private
+an interface that prevents access to private member variables.
+They

 also guarantee that the object starts in a valid state by enforcing